- 1Applying to College

 - Some community colleges also have pipelines to four-year universities in their area – do your research

-- BUT – if you choose this route, you have to be very self-motivated in order to graduate from a community college with your associate’s in time.
+- BUT – if you choose this route, you have to be very self-motivated in order to graduate from a community college with your associate’s in time and on budget.
 There typically aren’t as many resources available for students at community colleges – you have to advocate for yourself and stay on top of what you’re doing and what your goals are

 How did you know what you wanted to major in?

 - What are you interested in?
 What do you like?